We are a group of 9 actors, one director, one lighting man & one dramaturg.

 Rod Beddall, Dracula

-I found the courage to take my clothes off in public, something the entire group were accustomed to doing well before my time.
-Not easy, not easy at all!
-An Die Musik was altogether a very different rehearsal period.
-We needed a Nazi guard, no one wanted to be the Nazi guard.
+The entire group had been disrobing onstage well before my time, it had to happen at some point, I found the courage to bite the bullet and do it !
+An Die Musik was altogether a very different rehearsal period and a true discovery for someone who had led a sheltered life … ME !
+This new show required a Nazi guard, no one wanted to be the Nazi guard.
 The director chose Fritz to play this role and Fritz made a big fuss.
 He didn’t want to play it.
 WHY ME?!
 Fritz was the only German actor in the company ……. it was obvious to everyone but Fritz who should play the Nazi guard.

-Chris Jordan wrote all the music for every production, he had the patience of a saint teaching people like me to torment the beautiful songs he wrote.
+Chris Jordan wrote all the music for every production, he had the patience of a saint teaching people like me to ruin the beautiful songs he wrote.
 He re-wrote Beethoven’s Ode to Joy for 2 tin whistles, an oboe, a tuba, 1 recorder, 1 guitar and 1 violin, me on the triangle and him guiding us all through it on the piano.
-It sounded great!
-And became the highlight on stage every night we performed An Die Musik.
+It sounded strange and sad and piteous ! we did our best to get it right on stage every night we performed An Die Musik.

 An Die Musik poster